Coverage of Pandemic by Indian National Media

 Tablighi Jamaat

-The “Markaz event” was dubbed by Indian media as a coronavirus hotspot by the right-wing media.
-It was reported that the information on COVID‐19 were given a communal color on social media and TV channels, with the “Muslim” community demonized.
-The editorial in Hindustan Times argued that while actions must be taken on the Tablighi Jamaat leadership for violating social distancing rules, blaming Muslim community for this whole episode must be resisted (Hindustan Times, 2020).
-There were fake videos which were also used as sources by right wing media houses to spread hatred.
-The State's handling of the Markaz issue have been quite apparent but was not covered well in the mainstream media, especially on the inability of both Delhi and the central government.
-[8]
+The Indian media portrayed the "Markaz event" organized by the Tablighi Jamaat as a COVID-19 hotspot, particularly among right-wing outlets.
+It was reported that information about COVID-19 was presented in a communal manner on social media and television channels, with the Muslim community being demonized.
+The Hindustan Times editorial argued that while the Tablighi Jamaat leadership should be held accountable for violating social distancing rules, blaming the entire Muslim community for the episode must be avoided.
+Additionally, fake videos were used as sources by right-wing media houses to spread hatred.
+The government's handling of the Markaz issue was apparent but not adequately covered in the mainstream media, particularly regarding the inability of both the Delhi and central governments [8].

 The Kumbh Mela

-The government was widely criticized by left wing for organizing this gathering which also worked in its favour as it mostly covers news which is anti- establishment.
-While the right wing called out opposition for their statements on rituals of Kumbh rather than questioning the permission given for such a mass gathering.
-It is important to note that both the gatherings were wrong.
-The first gathering of Tablighi Jamaat could have been used by both the sides to analyze other major gatherings that may take place in future and how government can prevent it.
-The extensive ground reporting before the start of Kumbh was major source of information for the Hindu pilgrims.
-Had the media shown repercussion of such mass gathering during covid crises they would have also influenced the choice made by pilgrims.
+Regarding the Kumbh Mela, the left-wing criticized the government for organizing the gathering, which also benefited the government as it focused on news that was anti-establishment.
+Conversely, the right-wing criticized the opposition for their statements on the religious rituals of the Kumbh rather than questioning the permission granted for such a mass gathering.
+It is important to note that both the Tablighi Jamaat and Kumbh Mela gatherings were problematic.
+The Tablighi Jamaat event could have been used by both sides to analyze other major gatherings that may occur in the future and how the government can prevent them.
+The extensive ground reporting before the start of the Kumbh Mela was a significant source of information for the Hindu pilgrims.
+If the media had highlighted the repercussions of such a mass gathering during the COVID-19 crisis, it could have influenced the choices made by the pilgrims.

 Conclusion